California AB1825 SB1343 Sexual Harassment Prevention Classes

 California SB 1343 Training Requirements:

-By January 1, 2021, California employers with at least five employees must provide two training classes: a minimum 1 hour of training on sexual harassment prevention and abusive condition training to all non-supervisory employees and a minimum of 2 hours of training on sexual harassment and abusive conduction training to all employees in a supervisory role.
+As of January 1, 2021, California employers with at least five employees were required to provide two training classes: a minimum 1 hour of training on sexual harassment prevention and abusive condition training to all non-supervisory employees and a minimum of 2 hours of training on sexual harassment and abusive conduction training to all employees in a supervisory role.
 The class title is Preventing Sexual Harassment and Abusive Conduct.
 State Bill 1343 requires specific sexual harassment prevention information that must be administered by a qualified trainer.
 Diversity Builder trainers meet or exceed the qualifications mandated by California state government.

 Looking for Online California Harassment Training